-Nicola Furlong, 21, was found dead in a hotel room with one of the men, according to Tokyo police.
+Nicola Furlong, 21, died in a hotel room in the presence of one of the men last month, according to the Tokyo Metropolitan Police.

-Authorities would not say how the four ended up together, but Japanese media reported that the women were attending a Nicki Minaj concert in Tokyo when they met the men and decided to accompany them to their hotel rooms.
+Authorities have not said how the four ended up together, but Japanese media have reported that the women were attending a Nicki Minaj concert in Tokyo when they met the men and decided to accompany them to their hotel rooms.

-The hotel staff found Furlong unconscious after customers complained of loud noises coming from the room, police said.
+The hotel staff went to the room after customers complained of loud noises coming from it, police said.

-When the staff got to the room, they found her in the room with the 19-year-old and called the fire department, Tokyo authorities said.
+When the staff entered the room, they found Furlong unconscious in the company of the 19-year-old and called the fire department, according to authorities.

-The death is believed to be as a result of suffocation by cervical compression, police said.
+The death is believed to be a result of suffocation by cervical compression, the police said.

-Furlong's parish priest, the Rev. Jim Fitzpatrick, described her as an "outgoing, bubbly sort of girl and very well liked," and said she was looking forward to coming home after having been in Japan since October.
+Furlong's parish priest, the Rev. Jim Fitzpatrick, described her last month as an "outgoing, bubbly sort of girl and very well liked."
+He said she had been looking forward to coming home after being in Japan since October.

-"Everyone's a little devastated," in her close-knit rural community, which has only 300 or 400 families, was devastated by the news of her death, according to the priest.
+Everyone in Furlong's close-knit rural community, which has only 300 or 400 families, was devastated by the news of her death, according to the priest.

 Her parents last spoke to her the day she died, he said.